rebrowski/conditioning/README.md

 ## Analysis of Resulting Data
 To document how data is aggregated, analyzed and displayed in the figures in the article, we provide [juptyer notebooks](http://wwww.jupyter.org).
 To run these notebooks yourself, you need the install

-- [Matlab](http://www.mathworks.com) We used 2016a but prior versions may alos work.
+- [Matlab](http://www.mathworks.com) We used 2016a but prior versions may also work.
 Maybe these things also work with [Octave](https://www.gnu.org/software/octave/) but some changes to code may become necessary.
 - [juptyer notebooks](http://wwww.jupyter.org)
 - [a Matlab kernel for jupyter](https://github.com/calysto/matlab_kernel)
 - [an R kernel for jupyter](https://github.com/IRkernel/IRkernel)